Campsis radicans (L.) Seem.

 Trumpet Vine, Trumpet Creeper, Virginian Trumpet Flower, Cow Itch Vine, Hummingbird Vine

 Bignonia radicans (basionym), Bignonia coccinea, Bignonia florida, Campsis curtisii, Gelseminum radicans, Tecoma radicans

 Color: Orange to red with a yellowish throat

 Bloom Time: Late summer and fall

-Campsis radicans is a vigorous, self-clinging, woody climber growing up to 33 feet (10 m).
-The leaves are opposite, ovate, pinnate, up to 4 inches (10 cm) long, and emerald green when new, maturing into a dark green.
-The flowers come in terminal cymes of 4 to 12, orange to red in color with a yellowish throat, and generally appear in late summer and autumn.
+Campsis radicans is a vigorous, self-clinging, woody climber that grows up to 33 feet (10 m) tall.
+The leaves are opposite, ovate, pinnate, up to 4 inches (10 cm) long, emerald green when new, maturing into a dark green.
+Flowers come in terminal cymes of 4 to 12.
+They are orange to red with a yellowish throat and generally appear in late summer and fall.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).